GWillemsen/arduino-hc12/README.md

 # arduino-hc12
 A simple Arduino (Arduino IDE & PlatformIO) library for the HC-12 433MHz packet radio module.
-It can be used as a normal stream but also has possiblities to enter the command mode and change the parameters of the radio.
+It can be used as a normal stream but also has possibilities to enter the command mode and change the parameters of the radio.

 # Basic usage
-In the most basic version you begin the serial port you want to use and you construct a HC12 with the serial as a refence.
+In the most basic version you begin the serial port you want to use and you construct a HC12 with the serial as a reference.
 And you are good to go then.

 ```cpp